LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

-### version TBD
+### version 6.40.1
-*Released*: TBD
+*Released*: 6 May 2025
-- Issue 52556: Add data-fieldkey attribuet to grid header elements and input elements
+- Issue 52556: Add data-fieldkey attribute to grid header elements and input elements

 ### version 6.40.0
 *Released*: 5 May 2025